2024 Book Awards

-The longlists for the 2024 Photography and Moving Image Book Awards have been announced
+The winners of the 2024 Photography and Moving Image Book Awards have been announced

 The Kraszna-Krausz Book Awards, first established in 1985, are open to all Moving Image and Photography books published in the previous year and available in the UK.
 The Awards celebrate creativity and rigour within the publishing industry.